Laasyakshara25/Flappy-Bird-NEAT/README.md

-## AI that plays Flappy Bird using NEAT ALgorithm
+## AI that plays Flappy Bird using NEAT Algorithm